Interest Rates

 To calculate interest due with your tax return:

-- Get the daily interest rate factor(s) for the filing period(s) from the appropriate Tax Information Publication.
+Get the daily interest rate factor(s) for the filing period(s) from

-- Calculate the number of days your return is late by counting the number of days from the “late after” date on the return through
+Calculate the number of days your return is late by counting the

-the date the return and payment are postmarked by the U.S. Postal Service or hand-delivered to the Florida Department of Revenue.
+date the return and payment are postmarked by the U.S. Postal

-Include the day the return and payment are postmarked or hand-delivered when calculating the number of days late.
+Include the day the return and payment are postmarked or

-- Multiply the amount of tax due by the number of days late and then by the appropriate daily interest rate factor(s).
+Multiply the amount of tax due by the number of days late and then

-Example 1: A taxpayer owed $1,000 with his November 2013 Florida sales and use tax return (due 12/20/13).
+2013 Florida sales and use tax return (due 12/20/13).
 The taxpayer

 filed the return and paid the tax due on March 10, 2014.
-The return and payment are 80 days late and the daily interest rate for December 2013
+The return

 Tax Due |